Card-Forge/forge/forge-gui/README.txt

 This should make it so, more often than not, you can just accept the dialog without searching.

+- Add Basic Lands in desktop version of the game - Forge now has an "Add Basic Lands" window (can be found in the deck editor next to the Main Deck/Sideboard toggle) which allows you to easily and quickly add the needed basic lands (from any set you like and with any art you prefer) to your deck.
+This functionality works in all major modes (Constructed, Booster Draft, Sealed Deck) including Quest mode.

+- Quest mode changes related to basic lands -
+Now that Add Basic Lands can be used to add basic lands to your deck, Quest mode underwent several changes to adapt to this new functionality.
+In particular:
+- Quest mode now depends on the player using Add Basic Lands to add basic lands to decks instead of buying basic lands from the quest shop or using the generated basic lands from the initial card pool.
+- Basic lands added in Quest mode using "Add Basic Lands" cannot be sold (and are not shown in the Quest Spell Shop interface) to avoid cheating.
+- Quest mode no longer generates basic lands for the starting card pool to avoid clutter.
+- Quest mode shop no longer sells basic lands (to avoid clutter; you can add any basic lands you want anyway).
+- Quest mode draft tournament correctly allows to use "Add Basic Lands" only after drafting is over and deck construction begins
+ (and the button is hidden during the drafting process).
+- Otherwise, basic lands found normally during the quest (e.g. found in booster packs, drafted in quest draft tournaments, purchased in preconstructed decks etc.) function as before and can be sold normally via the quest shop interface.

+- Permanent locations for Net Decks and Achievement trophies - All Net Deck categories should now find decks and won't stop returning decks when new decks are added A new "Download Achievement Images" button has been added to Content Downloaders for downloading awesome trophies for each achievement.

+- Advanced Search in Card and Deck managers -
+"Filter" button replaced with smaller button with search icon When click, Add Filter > Advanced... will open Advanced Search dialog which will allow configuring an advanced search filter using any combination of filter options and operators, connected in an easy to build boolean expression.

 ---------------------------

 This product includes software developed by the Indiana University Extreme!
 Lab (http://www.extreme.indiana.edu/).